simonvomeyser/simple-web-dev/resources/markdown/design-in-the-cloud.md

 It simply adds way too much overhead to communication, including the back and forth between the designer and the client.

-*Which `.png` file was the latest version again?
-In which Word document did you put your remarks?*
+>> Which `.png` file was the latest version again and where are the comments?

 Instead of sending around the next version it is therefore clearly better to keep the design in a central location - theee clouuudd